lopatar/mail-manager/README.md

 Personal service, that is able to manage e-mail accounts, it is also able to generate temporary e-mail addresses

-# TODO

-- Fetch permanent accounts once on startup to prevent unnecessary calls to getent, re-fetch on management

 # Features

 - List all permanent e-mail accounts